 Once students have been enrolled, the Harvard Law School Office of Communications will send them a daily community e-mail listing upcoming events.
 The Calendar@Law e-mail also includes administrative notices about employment opportunities and other matters of interest.
 This e-mail provides a quick and easy way to stay abreast of law school events and activities.
-For a full calendar of HLS events, visit: https://doi.org/10.1007/jhs.nevard.edu/calendar.
+For a full calendar of HLS events, visit hls.harvard.edu/calendar.